AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 <InlineAlert slots="text"/>

-- If **eval** construct is not used with a condition, it is evaluated in the context of current table being expanded.
+- If **eval** construct is not used with a condition, it is evaluated in the context of the current table being expanded.
 - **eval** construct for conditions also supports the same arguments as that of text tags.

 ## Complex Table Constructs with Table markers